denali-capital/grizzly/README.md

 ## Commit TO-DO

 - [x] kucoin orderbook recorder
-- [ ] make all unnecessarily exported names local (all SpreadRecorders and OrderBookRecorders methods, etc.)
 - [ ] change all limit to market orders
 - [ ] change all receiver methods that don't need to be receiver methods to nonreceivers
 - [ ] change everything that can be made websocket to websocket